-We have replaced Grade A vanilla with TK / European Gourmet beans.
+We have replaced Grade A vanilla with TK Grade (also known as European Grade A) beans from Madagascar.
 Please read below about the difference between Grade A and TK.

 GRADE A / GOURMET VANILLA

 Grade A vanilla beans have the shortest curing and drying processes, with humidity ranging from 30% to 38% — the variation in moisture depends on local practices.
 The beans themselves will look very nice, have a glistening appearance, and are very supple.

 However, this short cure prevents the bean from reaching its full aromatic expression.

 With the higher humidity, or water weight, of the Grade A bean, it takes fewer beans to make one pound compared to TK and Extract Grades, which are lighter because they are drier.
 And, Because of the high moisture content, Grade A vanilla beans can develop pathogens if vacuum packaged.